polichtm/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

     > **Note**: Tenants need to subscribe to the offer from that URL.

-15. Sign out from the Azure Stack tenant portal and close the web browser window.
+15. Sign out from the Azure Stack Hub tenant portal and close the web browser window.

 ### Task 10: Sign up for the delegated provider's offer (as a Contoso user)

 1. Start a web browser with the InPrivate Browsing option, navigate to the Contoso delegated provider portal URL you identified earlier in this exercise, and, when prompted, authenticate by using the **Contoso User1** account you created in the first task of this exercise.
 In the Update your password window, change the password to **demo@pass123**.

-    > **Note**: Make sure **NOT** to use the Azure Stack user portal URL in this case.
+    > **Note**: Make sure **NOT** to use the Azure Stack Hub user portal URL in this case.

-2. In the Azure Stack user portal, select **Get a subscription** on the dashboard.
+2. In the Azure Stack Hub user portal, select **Get a subscription** on the dashboard.

 3. On the Get a subscription blade, in the Display name text box, type **Contoso-user1-subscription1**.